Areopagus Lodge

 The Areopagus Lodge (also known as the Areopagus of Itambé) was the first Masonic lodge in Brazil and the first secret society in Pernambuco.
 It was founded in 1796 in Itambé, Pernambuco by Manuel Arruda da Câmara, a former Carmelite friar who had been educated in France.
 It was inspired by the ideals of the French Revolution including the Conspiracy of Suassuna which aimed to create an independent republic allied to Napoleon Bonaparte.
 The failure of this attempted coup meant that the Lodge was closed in 1802.
+The Academies of Cabo and Paraíso were created from their old affiliates.